harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 ---

-The reason PTLCs over Lightning require link-level compatibility is that PTLCs are, at the low level, sent from one node to another over a channel.
+PTLCs over Lightning require link-level compatibility because they're sent from one node to another over a channel.
 Thus, both nodes participating in a channel need to talk the same protocol to establish a new PTLC on a channel.

-Now, a major complication is that, if you want to send a PTLC from a sender to a remote receiver, where the sender is not directly channeled with the receiver (i.e. "remote"), *every* forwarding node along the way has to support PTLCs, as well.
+A major complication is that sending a
-It is fairly useless if you and every node you are channeled with have some kind of PTLC support, if the rest of the network has no support for PTLCs, you cannot send out PTLCs (and reap their benefits) to anyone else other than your direct peers, which makes it a fairly weak "network".
+PTLC from a sender to a remote receiver, where the sender is not directly channeled with the receiver (i.e. "remote"), *every* forwarding node along the way has to support PTLCs, as well.

 Not all forwarding nodes need to support *the same* link-level protocol for PTLCs, there could be multiple link-level